Quantifying transmission

 Refer to the prior probability distribution and the posterior probability distribution.

-In the “Expected change in daily cases
+In the “Expected change in reports

 ”